CANDCstudio/tomorrowstarted/README.md

 ### Philosophy in practice and usage –

-To produce this we chose [every layout][def2]'s ingenuous and elegant modular scale to make up the foundation of the website's proportions and dimensions.
+To produce this we chose [every layout][def2]'s modular scale to make up the foundation of the website's proportions and dimensions.

-Both the showcase and wordpress mock-up stylesheets begin with :
+Both the showcase website and wordpress mock-up stylesheets begin with :

     /* global definitions */
     :root {